 One of the most important Greek Orthodox traditions is Greek Easter.
 Dictated by use of the Julian calendar as opposed to the Gregorian calendar Greek Easter is often different to Western Easter dates.
 Greek Easter Holy week commences forty days after Great Lent.
 What follows is then is a celebration of many Easter Traditions from Palm Sunday, right through to Pascha.
 Greek Easter is highly celebrated on Zakynthos and is very important traditionally to islanders.

 Giostra takes place fifty days after the Greek Orthodox Easter.
 It is one of the oldest events on Zakynthos.
 It used to be part of the Zakynthos Carnival but is now celebrated during the three-day celebrations of the Holy Spirit.
 Giostra is a competition where competitors, mounted on horseback, compete against each other to win.
 Zakynthos has two Giostra competitions.
 No one knows exactly when Giostra started, but its first official mention is in 1656.
 It is an event full of competition, costumes and proud old tradition.

-August 23rd to 26th is the festival of St. Dionysios, celebrating the return of his relics to Zakynthos.
-December 16th to 18th is the name day of St. Dionysios.
+August 23rd to 26th is the festival of St. Dionysios, where islanders celebrate the return of his relics to Zakynthos.
+Celebrations also take place December 16th to 18th, which is the name day of St. Dionysios.

 Both of these festivals are extremely important to the island and highly celebrated.

 03rd May – Macherado Festival / St. Mavra

 A day of feasting, followed by dancing, takes place in the small village of Macherado, where the miracle-working icon of St. Mavra can be found in a church in the village.
 The current church was re-built in 1631 after being destroyed in a large earthquake.

 This is a local custom of “hairy”, a stone covered in seaweed, plucked from the seabed the following day, which brings good luck for the year.